moov-io/watchman/docs/runbook.md

 ![](./images/DPL-refresh-error-logs.png)

-To resolve this you can issue by [manually refreshing the sanction lists](https://moov-io.github.io/watchman/admin/#post-/data/refresh) with Watchman's admin endpoint.
+You can resolve this issue by [manually refreshing the sanction lists](https://moov-io.github.io/watchman/admin/#post-/data/refresh) with Watchman's admin endpoint.